-You’ll have the opportunity to boost your academic and clinical development with an individual learning programme relevant to your area of clinical expertise.
+- Benefit from an individual learning programme tailored to your area of clinical expertise.

 What you will study

-Throughout the course, you’ll develop an enquiring and critical approach to your studies and practice, that will enable you to provide high-quality healthcare.
-You’ll have the opportunity to analyse key leadership issues in health and social care practice, while challenging and debating contemporary theory and practice.
+You’ll develop an enquiring and critical approach to your studies and practice that will enable you to provide high-quality healthcare.
+You’ll have the opportunity to analyse key leadership issues in health and social care, while challenging and debating contemporary theory and practice.

 You’ll also complete a research dissertation on an area of personal interest, which we’ll match with the expertise of our academic staff, ensuring you get the best support.

 On our practice focused modules, you’ll develop your knowledge and skills within the health and social care setting that you currently work in, under the supervision of qualified practitioners.